 Earlier this year, the European Commission took a clear stance on nuclear power by labelling it a green source of energy in its classification system establishing a list of environmentally sustainable economic activities.
 While nuclear energy may be clean and its production emission-free, experts highlight a hidden danger of this power: nuclear waste.
 The highly radioactive and toxic byproduct from nuclear reactors can remain radioactive for tens of thousands of years.
 However, this is still considered a much easier environmental problem to solve than climate change.
 The main reason for this is that as much as 90% of the nuclear waste generated by the production of nuclear energy can be recycled.
 Indeed, the fuel used in a reactor, typically uranium, can be treated and put into another reactor as only a small amount of energy in their fuel is extracted in the fission process.

-A rather important advantage of nuclear energy is that, from a public health perspective, it is much safer than fossil fuels.
+A rather important advantage of nuclear energy is that it is much safer than fossil fuels from a public health perspective.
 The pro-nuclear movement leverages the fact that nuclear waste is not even remotely as dangerous as the toxic chemicals coming from fossil fuels.
 Indeed, coal and oil act as ‘invisible killers’ and are responsible for 1 in 5 deaths worldwide.
 In 2018 alone, fossil fuels killed 8.7 million people globally.
 In contrast, in nearly 70 years since the beginning of nuclear power, only three accidents have raised public alarm: the 1979 Three Mile Island accident, the 1986 Chernobyl disaster and the 2011 Fukushima nuclear disaster.
 Of these, only the accident at the Chernobyl nuclear plant in Ukraine directly caused any deaths.

 Disadvantages of Nuclear Energy